elastio/elastio-stack/README.md

 terraform project used to deploy the stack to the specified directory on your filesystem.

 You can also override the destination AWS region by specifying `--aws-region` argument.

+For more information run the script with `--help` argument.

 ## Manual deployment